pinjuf/tutOS/09_MemoryManagement/README.txt

 rithms for dynamic memory allocation, like a buddy system.
 In our case though, we will just use a bitmap to represent our memory.

+FAQ:
+    1) Why aren't there two separate heaps, one for the kernel, and one for the userland to come?
+        It won't make that much of a difference, and I'm too lazy.